You can support the Teal Pumpkin Project with fun signs and banners, too, as I did with this DIY Teal Pumpkin Project Sign!

-Just like last year with our Glittered Polka Dot Teal Pumpkin, we are super excited to make this DIY Teal Pumpkin Project Sign to support the Teal Pumpkin Project.
+Just like with last year’s project, I was super excited to make this DIY Teal Pumpkin Project Sign to support the Teal Pumpkin Project.
 In case you are unfamiliar with this wonderful program, it was created to “raise awareness of food allergies and promote inclusion of all trick-or-treaters throughout the Halloween season.”

 - Wood Pallet Sign